The precise representative for the gradient of the Riesz potential of a finite measure: Introduction

 has zero continuous analytic capacity. \end{corollary}

-The preceding corollary is sharp in the sense that there exists a compact set $K$ of zero continuous analytic capacity that is exactly the exceptional set of the Cauchy integral of some finite measure.
-For instance, take as $K$ the corner quarters planar Cantor set, which has positive and finite one dimensional Hausdorff measure $m$.
-Then, the Cauchy integral $f$ of $m$ is continuous in the complement of $K$ and each point of $K$ is an exceptional point of $f$ because \eqref{eq-328} is not satisfied.
-It would be interesting to know whether each compact set with zero continuous analytic capacity can be expressed as the exceptional set of the Cauchy integral of some finite Borel measure.
+The preceding corollary is sharp in the sense that there exists a compact set of zero continuous analytic capacity that is exactly the exceptional set of the Cauchy integral of some finite measure.
+For instance, take as $E$ the corner quarters planar Cantor set, which has positive and finite one dimensional Hausdorff measure $m$.
+Then, the Cauchy integral $C(m)$ is continuous in the complement of $E$ and each point of $E$ is an exceptional point of $C(m)$ because \eqref{eq-328} is not satisfied; see Proposition~\ref{propositionGI}.
+It would be interesting to know whether the same property holds for every compact set with zero continuous analytic capacity:

+\begin{openproblem} Given a compact set \(E \subset \CC\) with zero continuous analytic capacity, does there exist a finite measure \(\nu\) such that the set of non-Lebesgue points of \(C(\nu)\) coincides with \(E\)\,? \end{openproblem}

+In Sections~\ref{sectionCantor} and~\ref{sectionCantorProof}, we show that, for Cantor sets \(E \subset \CC\) satisfying \eqref{eq-328} with \(s = 1\) and equipped with their intrinsic probability measure \(\mu\), the Cauchy integral \(C(\mu)\) always has some Lebesgue point in \(E\)\,; see Theorem~\ref{theoremCantorPV}.
+Hence, these sets \(E\) cannot be identified as the exceptional set of \(C(\mu)\) for such measures \(\mu\), but we do not rule out the existence of another measure \(\nu\) with the desired property.